I beg to move,

 About one in eight people diagnosed with cancer face mental health problems, such as anxiety, depression and post-traumatic stress disorder.
 Planning is needed to ensure that everyone living with cancer across the whole United Kingdom of Great Britain and Northern Ireland can access the right care and support, whether that means information, financial assistance, vocational rehabilitation or emotional support.
 Families can give so much of that emotional support, and they do so gladly, but at the same time we need to reach outside that.

 Just 68% of people with cancer in Northern Ireland started treatment within 62 days of referral.
 Again, I am very much in the early diagnosis category and we need that in place.
 Cancer deaths in Northern Ireland are at the highest level that they have ever been.
-My party is totally committed to improving the five-year-survival rates and believes in targeting resources to tackle deprivation, which is another issue.
-There is a higher level of cancer incidents where there is deprivation.
+My party is totally committed to improving the five-year survival rates and believes in targeting resources to tackle deprivation, which is another issue.
+Cancer incidence rates are higher where there is deprivation.

 More needs to be done to provide good continuity of care and to ensure that all patients have supported access to key information about their condition, treatment options and the types of support that are available.
 Macmillan is funding a second Northern Ireland survey that will be launched in spring 2018.
 It has invested £7 million in the Northern Ireland specialist cancer nursing plan, because this vital segment of the cancer workforce is not keeping pace with demand.
 Macmillan recognises that there are shortcomings and it has tried to introduce finance where it can to ensure that things go the right way.